 Drivers should always be aware of the space around them while they are driving.
 This is especially important when it comes to cyclists (as they might swerve to avoid any debris or holes in the road) and pedestrians (if where they are walking does not have a sidewalk).
 Another important aspect to consider regarding space is the space between your vehicle and the one in front of you.
 This is known as tailgating.
 Impatient or inattentive drivers may drive too closely to the car in front of them rather than leaving enough space.
 This is dangerous and in the event of a collision, you may end up rear-ending the car in front of you.
 In clear driving conditions to avoid tailgating, use the 3-second rule!
 Leave at least 3 seconds between you and the car in front of you.
 However, in poor driving conditions, make sure to increase this distance.

 When we talk about communication, we don’t mean the communication methods used for texting or phone calls (you should never use your phone while you are driving!
 This is illegal).
 We mean communicating with other road users.
 This type of communication involves correctly using your indicators, hazard lights, eye contact, waves and nods.
 An example of this might be seen at a 4 way stop sign-controlled intersection.
 If you and another driver stopped at the same time and aren’t sure of precedence, you might wave the other driver through letting them know that they can go before you do.
 Or vice versa, another driver might wave to you letting you know that you can go through the intersection first.
 Always be mindful that you are positively communicating with other road users.
-While there might be instances where you’re angry at how another driver is driving unsafe, never flash your lights, flip them the middle finger or display other angry signals to them.
+While there might be instances where you’re angry at how another driver is driving unsafe, never flash your lights, flip them the middle finger, or display other angry signals to them.
 This may cause them to become distracted.

 5 Attention and Distractions